adamtuliper/Unity-OrksWithForks/README.md

 ---
 <a name="Ex1Task8"></a>
 #### Task 8 - Add the Walk animation ####
-Some existing animations have already been setup for our fearless hero.
+Some existing animations have already been set up for our fearless hero.
 Animations in Unity simply control components over time via point in time snapshots called keyframes.
 Animations require two things - an Animator component on the game object which in turn points to an animation controller.

 The items below are:

-1. The selected play with its Components showing in the Inspector window.
+1. The selected player with its Components showing in the Inspector window.
 1. The Animator component which points to 3
 1. The Animation Controller file.
 This contains the sequence of animations to play.
 Think of it as a flow chart for animations
 1. Each rectangle represents a different animation to play.
 We'll create a new one momentarily.
-1. The arrows are called the transsitions that move between each animation.
-Its the properties on these transitions that define when to play each animation.
+1. The arrows are called the transitions that move between each animation.
+It's the properties on these transitions that define when to play each animation.

     ![Animation Overview](/Images/AnimationOverview.PNG "Animation Overview")